NMAT Vs the GMAT: What Are The Key Differences

 Results Released |

-Unofficial score available at test completion, Official Score Report available within 7 business days of completing your exam but may take up to 20. |
+Unofficial score available at test completion, Official Score Report available within 48 hours of receiving your Official Score. |

 Unofficial result is available at test completion.
 Official score is available within 48 hours |